lj020326/ansible-datacenter/roles/bootstrap-linux-docker-config/README.md

 ### What's configured by default?

-The latest Docker CE and Docker Compose will be installed, Docker disk clean up will happen once a week and Docker container logs will be sent to `journald`.
+The latest Docker Compose will be installed, Docker disk clean up will happen once a week and Docker container logs will be sent to `journald`.

 ### Example playbook